cody-joe-gilbert/fuzzypanda/README.md

-#FuzzyPanda
+# FuzzyPanda

 FuzzyPanda was created to support fuzzy join operations with [Pandas]( https://pandas.pydata.org/ ) [DataFrames]( https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html ) using Python Ver.
 3. These fuzzy joins are a form of [approximate string matching]( https://en.wikipedia.org/wiki/Approximate_string_matching ) to join relational data that contain "errors" or minor modifications that preclude direct string comparison.

-FuzzyPanda will match strings that [^1]
+FuzzyPanda will match strings that

 1. Are within a user-specified [edit distance]( https://en.wikipedia.org/wiki/Edit_distance ) (e.g. "test" == "taste" with edit distance 2)
 2. Are independent of case (e.g. "Test" == "test")
 3. Are Whitespace-delimited strings are matched regardless of token order (e.g. "dark and stormy night" == "stormy and dark night")
 4. Are independent of special symbols (e.g. "this-string" == "this string")

-[^1]: The criteria in steps 2-4 can be modified via modification of the `fuzzypanda.preprocess.PreProcessor` class.
+The criteria in steps 2-4 can be modified via modification of the `fuzzypanda.preprocess.PreProcessor` class.

 The primary API is the `fuzzypanda.get_fuzzy_columns` function that takes two Pandas DataFrames and a set of column names, and creates a new column in the "left" DataFrame that contains the closest entries by string edit distance to the associated values in the "right" DataFrame columns.
 The Pandas `merge` or `join` functions can later be used to perform full joins on the DataFrames.